Abstract and Concrete Nouns

 Deciding Whether a Noun Is Concrete or Not

-There are some words that can be experienced through our five senses in some contexts and in other contexts they may have a non-concrete concept.
+Some words can be perceived through the five senses in certain contexts and represent concrete objects, while in other contexts they may represent abstract concepts.
 Here are the examples:

-His works are amazing, mostly the classic ones. → concrete noun
+His works are amazing, especially the classic ones. → concrete noun

 Here in this example, the speaker is referring to a piece of art which can be seen.

-Finishing this project requires some hard works. → not a concrete noun
+Finishing this project requires hard work. → not a concrete noun

-In this example, the speaker is actually referring to the effort which is a need to finish the project.
+In this example, the speaker is referring to the effort needed to finish the project.

 In this example, the atmosphere is made of different gases, so it is concrete.